oskariorg/oskari-docs/md/documentation/oskari2/sandbox.md

 ```

-## Current "core-functions"/these will propably change somewhat:
+## Current "sandbox-functions"/these will propably change massively:

 - debugRequests
 - debugEvents